Regional Directors

 Regional Director Information

-Stephanie Dischiavi leads support services for the Northwest Region of our state.
-Prior to joining the NC Department of Public Instruction in January 2019, Stephanie served 20 years as a teacher and principal in Hickory Public Schools.
+Stephanie Dischiavi leads District and Regional Support services for the Northwest Region of our state.
+Prior to joining the NC Department of Public Instruction in January 2019, Stephanie served 19 years as a teacher and principal in Hickory Public Schools.

 Stephanie has fourteen years of experience as a primary, elementary, and middle school administrator.
-As principal of Southwest Primary, Stephanie led the opening of the first Pre-K – 2nd grade school in the Northwest Region which also hosted the implementation of the first Dual Language Immersion program in the region.
-This opportunity called for progressive leadership in recruitment and retention of teachers, instructional leadership to establish a K-2 Core Instructional program, and the development and implementation of operational and instructional systems and protocols to ensure continued and sustainable school improvement efforts.
+As principal of Southwest Primary, Stephanie led the opening of a Pre-K – 2 school which hosted the district’s first Dual Language Immersion program.
+This opportunity called for progressive leadership in the recruitment and retention of teachers, instructional leadership to establish a K-2 Core Instructional program, and the development and implementation of operational and instructional systems and protocols to ensure continued and sustainable school improvement.

-During her five year tenure as principal of Northview Middle School, Northview earned both national and state recognition.
+During her five-year tenure as principal of Northview Middle School, Northview implemented a middle school model through the implementation of student-centered scheduling and programming, teacher and staff leadership development, and coordinated systems to enhance rigorous academic programming.
+Under Stephanie’s leadership, Northview earned both national and state recognition.
 Northview Middle School was designated a National Middle School to Watch (2015) honoring best practices of a middle school model, was awarded the NC Lighthouse Award (2016) in recognition of efforts to further student achievement, and was designated a North Carolina School to Watch by the NC School Boards Association and Re-Contexts Data Solutions (2017) for maintaining outstanding student growth.

 Dr. Heather Mullins leads support services for the Southwest Region of our state.
 Prior to joining the North Carolina Department of Public Instruction, Dr. Mullins served as the Chief Academic Officer for Newton-Conover City Schools.
 In this role, she led instructional services and curriculum for K-12 programs for the school system and provided leadership for several other major system functions including: District Improvement Planning, Beginning Teacher Support, Beginning Teacher Support, Academically/Intellectually Gifted Programs, and Teacher Leadership Programs.
 Her direct reports led critical areas including Exceptional Children Services, Pre-K, Federal Programs, English Learners, Career-Technical Education, Accountability, and Technology.